sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide6.md

 Enterprise organization will typically run around thousands to millions of containers.
 And Kubernetes is designed to handle this scale efficiently.

-Spotify & Open AI run thousands of containers to serve their global user base.
+Google, Microsoft, Spotify & Open AI run thousands to millions of containers to serve their global user base.
 :::

 ## Final Takeaway